Derkades/WebApp/docs/installation.md

 # Installation

-Installation using Docker (or Podman) is currently the only supported way.
+Installation using Docker is currently the only supported way.
+Support for rootless Podman is planned.

 Take the `docker-compose.prod.yaml` compose file as a starting point